TARGENE/TMLE.jl/docs/src/index.md

 The purpose of this package is to provide convenience methods for Targeted Minimum Loss-Based Estimation (TMLE).
-TMLE is a framework for efficient estimation that was first proposed by Van der Laan et al.
+TMLE is a framework for efficient estimation that was first proposed by Van der Laan et al in 2006.
 If you are new to TMLE, this [review paper](https://www.hindawi.com/journals/as/2014/502678/) gives a nice overview to the field.
 Because TMLE requires nuisance parameters to be learnt by machine learning algorithms, this package is built on top of